evandroreis-cordya/dots/README.md

 ## Enhanced Logging System

-The Dotfiles features a comprehensive logging system that:
+The Dots features a comprehensive logging system that:

 - Records all installation and configuration activities
 - Maintains silent logging for installation messages unless there's an error
 - Provides detailed logs for troubleshooting
 - Integrates with all print functions for consistent output

-All logs are stored in `$HOME/dotfiles/logs/` with timestamps and log levels.
+All logs are stored in `$HOME/dots/logs/` with timestamps and log levels.

 ## Advanced Configuration Management System

-The dotfiles features a sophisticated configuration management system that ensures optimal loading order and prevents conflicts between different tools and languages.
+The dots features a sophisticated configuration management system that ensures optimal loading order and prevents conflicts between different tools and languages.

 ### Load Order Management